FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Pro Reference Manual 2021/Chapter 2.rst

 Several codes revisions were made to simplify and automate the model response to evacuated elements including:

     - The separate computational loop for evaluating the evacuated cells was eliminated.
     - The limitation on the number of times (1,000) that evacuated elements were encountered was eliminated.
       The number of times each floodplain or channel element is now evacuated is listed in the EVACUATEDxx.OUT files.

-- Evacuated element n-values are increased by 0.001 to a limit of 0.250 for both the floodplain and channel.
+    - Evacuated element n-values are increased by 0.001 to a limit of 0.250 for both the foodplain and channel.
     - The model terminates the current timestep loop and reduces the timestep by 1 percent.
     - The evacuated channel element TOL value is increased to 0.2 ft (0.067) if TOL is less than 0.2 ft (0.067 m) and increases the TOL by 0.02 ft (0.006 m) if greater than 0.2 up to a maximum value of 0.4 ft (0.122 m).
     - The floodplain evacuated element TOL value is increased to 0.1 ft (0.03) if TOL is less than 0.1 ft (0.03 m) and increases the TOL to 0.25 ft (0.076
       m) if greater than 0.1 ft (0.03 m).

 The focus is to adjust the flood hydraulics and the depression storage rather than the timestep for evacuated elements at shallow flows.